 AN INSIDER’S GUIDE TO OREGON’S 140-MILE VOLCANIC LEGACY SCENIC BYWAY

 In order to earn the designation of a National Scenic Byways in the U.S., roads must possess traits from one or more of six categories—archaeological, cultural, historic, natural, recreational, and scenic.
-Beyond that designation, a highway can be deemed an “All-American Road” if also features one-of-a-kind elements that exist nowhere else.
+Beyond that designation, a highway can be deemed an “All-American Road” if it also features one-of-a-kind elements that exist nowhere else.
 The road or highway must also be considered a “destination unto itself.”

 Those are some serious qualifiers, and a grand total of only 42 byways in the United States have obtained All-American Road status making them the crown jewels of the nation’s highway system.
 One of those gems is the Volcanic Legacy Scenic Byway, which winds 140 miles through southern Oregon (en route to a total of 500 miles when including northern California), offering an incredible ride through this unique part of the country.
+You can even buy a guide to this 140-mile journey for only $10 by visiting https://volcaniclegacybyway.org/byway-guide-maps/

 The nature of this region was sculpted by the byway’s namesake volcanoes, which influenced he geology, flora, fauna, and human history of the area.
 The Cascade Mountain Range, which extends from northern California into British Columbia, are the result of a geographic phenomenon called subduction.
 In this case, the Juan de Fuca oceanic plate plunged beneath the North American plate until the resulting pressure escapes the earth in a volcanic expression—including one gigantic volcano that would shaped the region’s landscape.